billbuchanan/trust4futures/workshop_01/README.md

 The first workshop is 26 March 2025 at 10 am (CET).
 If you are registered on Moodle, the link is [here](https://moodlecommunity.napier.ac.uk/course/view.php?id=960).

 ## Session 1: Cryptography Fundamentals
+Presentator: Bill

-* 10-12pm: Intro/Cryptography Fundamentals (Bill).
+* 10-12pm: Intro/Cryptography Fundamentals
 * 12-1pm: Break

 ## Session 2: Trust4Futures